 Anatolians were bred to protect shepherds’ livestock in the harsh and varying weather conditions of Anatolia.
 Ancient Assyrian carvings from 2000 BCE show images of dogs that were likely direct ancestors of the modern Anatolian.
 There are also references in very early books of the Bible that refer to dogs that were most likely a variation of the breed we know today.

 Anatolians came to America shortly before the Second World War.
-A program dedicated to learning which breeds would be best for working on American sheep pastures imported a breeding pair of Anatolians from Turkey.
+A program dedicated to learning which breeds would be best for working on American sheep pastures imported a breeding pair of livestock guardian dogs from Turkey.
 The project was quickly disbanded at the outbreak of war.
-Luckily, Anatolians were able to see an increase in interest in the 1950s, and solidified their place in American history in the 1970s.
+Luckily, Anatolians were able to see an increase in interest in the 1950s, and solidified their place in American history in the 1970s with further import from Turkey.
+Some of imported dogs were of Akbash breed, but mostly Kangals, so Anatolians are very close to the latter.
 Today, many Anatolians are still working farm dogs, dedicated to protecting livestock.

 Appearance and Vital Stats